Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Results

 \section{Results}

-In this section, first, we present some descriptive statistics about the publishing model of articles across four country groups and address the RQ1.
-Next, we display their differences in terms of citation impact among different models to answer the RQ2.
-Then we focus on the RQ3 and present the correlation coefficient between the publishing model and features defined in Table \ref{tab:features}.
+In this section, first, we present some descriptive statistics about the publishing model of articles across four country groups and address RQ1.
+Next, we display their differences in terms of citation impact among different models to answer RQ2.
+Then we focus on RQ3 and present the correlation coefficient between the publishing model and features defined in Table \ref{tab:features} and multivariate logistic regression to show the relationship between variables.
 Also, we demonstrate the performance of estimating the publishing model of articles in hybrid journals and the importance of defined features in the estimation task to reveal the influential factors in selecting the OA model for publishing.